Nicholas Birrell

 papers (see attached publications list) and co-authoring with P C W Davies

-the book Quantum Fields in Curved Spacetime (CUP 1982), which is
+the book Quantum Fields in Curved Spacetime (CUP

-still the definitive, highly cited text in the field. |
+1982), which is still the definitive, highly cited text in the field. |

-PUBLICATIONS LIST |
+PARTIAL PUBLICATIONS LIST |

 Publications in the